Close Modal×

 • Real estate calculations

 Once you complete the course and pass the final exam, your real estate school will award you a completion certificate.
-This certificate must be submitted in some states before registering for the real estate exam.
+This certificate must be submitted in some states before registering for the real estate license exam.

 Final thought on whether you need classes to take the exam

-In conclusion, all aspiring real estate exam candidates must take classes to meet the pre-licensing education criteria.
+In conclusion, all aspiring real estate exam candidates must take courses to meet the pre-licensing education criteria.
 However, there might be exceptions, such as license reciprocity and college credits.
 Always check with the state's real estate department to find out the specific licensing requirements of your intended state.

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.